mulsense/xnew/website/docs/manual/xnew.nest.md

 ```

 :::note
-The created elements are removed when the xnodes finalize.
+The created elements are removed when the units finalize.
 :::

 ## example 2